 We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
-This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-This report is a snapshot of last year's water quality (2023).
+This report is designed to provide details about the source of your water, its composition, and how it compares to standards established by regulatory agencies.
+This report is a snapshot of last year's water quality (2024).
 We are committed to providing you with information because informed customers are our best allies.